felangel/bloc/docs/flutterbloccoreconcepts.md

 #### How to use `context.read<T>`?

-Both, `BlocProvider.of<T>(context)` and `context.read<T>()` are equally valid.
+Both, `BlocProvider.of<T>(context)` and `context.read<T>()` are functionally equivalent.
 It is up to the developer to go with the most convenient method.
 Although, it is preferred to be consistent with the given choice.

 **DO** use `context.read<T>()` to add events.